-Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
+Property, plant and equipment are initially stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes expenditure that is directly attributable to the acquisition of the items.
+Cost also includes borrowing costs incurred for property, plant and equipment under construction.
+The cost of certain property, plant and equipment include the costs of dismantling, removal and restoration, the obligation of which was incurred as a consequence of installing the asset.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Society and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
-All other repairs and maintenance are charged to the Statement of Comprehensive Income during the financial year in which they are incurred.
+All other repairs and maintenance are charged to the Statement of Income and Expenditure during the financial year in which they are incurred.